NicolasKheirallah/NextJs-M365-Blog/data/blog/Create-New-Search-Vertical.md

    ![Image](/static/images/assets/addNewSearchVertical/4.png)

 7. Search for the field you want to display and select it, you can only select one item.
+   These items are from your managed properties in SharePoint Search and you can map the refinabled fit your needs

    ![Image](/static/images/assets/addNewSearchVertical/5.png)